Instructional scaffolding: Applications

 Instructional scaffolding can be thought of as the strategies that a teacher uses to help learners bridge a cognitive gap or progress in their learning to a level they were previously unable to accomplish.
 These strategies evolve as the teachers evaluate the learners initial level of ability and then through continued feedback throughout the progression of the task.
 In the early studies, scaffolding was primarily done in oral, face- to-face learning environments.
 In classrooms, scaffolding may include modelling behaviours, coaching and prompting, thinking out loud, dialogue with questions and answers, planned and spontaneous discussions, as well as other interactive planning or structural assistance to help the learner bridge a cognitive gap.
 This can also include peer mentoring from more experienced students.
 These peers can be referred to as MKOs.
-"MKO" stands for More Knowledgeable Other.
-The "MKO" is a person who has a higher understanding of an idea or concept and can bridge this cognitive gap.
+MKO stands for 'More Knowledgeable Other'.
+The MKO is a person who has a higher understanding of an idea or concept and can bridge this cognitive gap.
 This includes teachers, parents, and as stated before, peers.
 MKOs are central part of the process of learning in the ZPD, or Zone of Proximal Development.
 An MKO may help a student using scaffolding, with the goal being that the student can eventually lead themselves to the answer on their own, without the help of anyone else.
 The MKO may use a gradual reduction of assistance in order to facilitate this, as described earlier.

 There are a wide variety of scaffolding strategies that teachers employ.
 One approach to looking at the application of scaffolding is to look at a framework for evaluating these strategies.

 This model was developed based on the theoretical principles of scaffolding to highlight the use of scaffolding for educational purposes.
-It highlights two components of an instructors use of scaffolding.
+It highlights two components of an instructor's use of scaffolding.
 The first is the instructors intentions and the second refers to the means by which the scaffolding is carried out.